South Africa rhino poaching: Kruger staff arrested

 In 2011, a record 450 rhinos were killed by poachers, officials say.

-Large syndicates are often involved in the multi-billion dollar trade worldwide - exporting rhino horns from Africa to parts of Asia and the Middle East.'Field ranger at large'
+Large syndicates are often involved in the multi-billion dollar trade worldwide - exporting rhino horns from Africa to parts of Asia and the Middle East.

 The arrested Sanparks officials were stationed in a small section of the 2.2m hectare (8,494 sq miles) Kruger National Park.

 In this area alone, Sanparks says 11 rhino have been killed since the beginning of the year.

 "The animals had been shot and their horns removed.
 Further investigations into the killing of the two rhino and possibly other rhino poaching incidents in the area are currently being conducted," said Sanparks spokesperson Wanda Mkutshulwa.

 Sanparks spokesman William Mabasa told the AFP news agency that those arrested included a field ranger, two field guides and a traffic official.
 Another field ranger was at large, he said.

 According to Sanparks, 50 people have been arrested in connection with poaching since the start of the year.

 "I am personally saddened to discover that some of our own would so callously abuse the confidence and faith that we have entrusted upon them," Sanparks head David Mabunda said.

 The number of rhinos killed in South Africa has soared in recent years to meet the demand for their horns in Asian traditional medicine, especially in China and Vietnam, where they are thought to have powerful healing properties.